Search

 When stapling insulation under a floor, there are few things you need to know to ensure your safety and the quality of your job.

-It is very much recommended that you only use electric staplers when working under your floor.
-Electric staplers are double insulated, which means you can’t be electrocuted if you accidentally staple a wire under the floor.
+It is absolutely crucial that you only use electric or battery operated staplers when working under your floor.
+These types of staplers are double insulated, which means you can’t be electrocuted if you accidentally staple a wire under the floor.

 When using a staple gun that plugs into a power source, we recommend working with a portable Residual Current Device (RCD) which is an effective add-on safety switch.
 It cuts the power supply instantly in the instance of an electrical fault of any kind.